binnes/cloud-native-toolkit/docs/index.md

 ## Prerequisites

-Currently only tested on an Intel based Mac with 16GB of memory or more
+Currently only tested on an Intel based Mac/Linux(Ubuntu) with 16GB of memory or more

-This content will currently only run on systmes capable of running AMD64 architecture containers, as many of the components are only provided in this architecture
+This content will currently only run on systems capable of running AMD64 architecture containers, as many of the components are only provided in this architecture

 - Docker
 - Ansible